SofiMetel/pands-problem-sheet/README.md

 moby-dick.txt is the first three pages of moby dick from http://www.literaturepage.com/read.php?titleid=mobydick&abspage=13&changesize=3

 1. What is command line argument? according to https://www.geeksforgeeks.org/python-sys-module/

 > Command-line arguments are those which are passed during the calling of the program along with the calling statement.
 To achieve this >using the sys module, the sys module provides a variable called sys.argv.
 It’s main purpose are:
 >1.
 It is a list of command-line arguments.
 >2. len(sys.argv) provides the number of command-line arguments.
 >3. sys.argv[0] is the name of the current Python script.

+I used sys module to take the secong argument from command line (that should be text file) then I open it and read then use .count() to count number of e's